This post has been updated (in particular, the pop culture references) since its original publish date.

 And dang.
 That’s some good, clean, long-lasting energy.

-It's also something I'd never in a million years have thought I'd have on my regular menu.
-But then I became a weird real foodist, obsessed with finding and eating all the most nutrient-rich foods on the planet just to see what I'd been missing in my decades of Standard American Dieting (which got me – and kept me – firmly anchored in Nowhere).
+It’s also something I’d never in a million years have thought I’d have on the menu.
+But then I became a weird “real foodist,” curious about finding and trying all the weirdest, most nutrient-rich foods on the planet just to see what I’d been missing in my decades of Standard American Dieting.

-Bone marrow, organ meats, fermented cod liver oil, even crickets – you name it, I'm weirdly excited about trying it.
+Bone marrow, organ meats, even crickets – you name it, I’m weirdly excited about trying it.
+Why not?

-I'm talking about foods like raw milk, eggs, seafood, and especially organ meats.
-(This book paints an amazing picture.)
+I’m talking about foods like raw milk, eggs, seafood….and especially, liver.

 These foods are not weird.
 In fact, no food is weird.
 Food is just food.
 There’s food we’re familiar with, and there’s food we’re not familiar with.
 It’s social conditioning, really.

 Yes, there are concerns that go beyond social conditioning, and they crop up whenever I talk about one of these “weird foods.”
 Generally, these concerns are myths or, at the very least, totally overblown.
 Specifically, when it comes to liver, I hear:

 - Doesn’t the liver store toxins, so when we eat it, we’re eating toxins?
 (No. nonononono.
 Read this.)

-- Doesn't liver contain toxic levels of vitamin A?
-(This one's too long for a blog post – I wrote a huge section in my book dispelling this myth.)
+- Doesn’t liver contain toxic levels of vitamin A?
+(This one’s too long for a blog post – I recorded a podcast and wrote a huge section in my book dispelling this myth.)

-The liver is a super nutrient dense food and is rich in fat-soluble vitamins, all the B vitamins, folate, amino acids, and minerals.
-It's one of the most nutritious foods on the planet, ounce-for-ounce.
-It's a phenomenal fertility food that I make a special effort to eat.
+The liver is a super nutrient dense food and is rich in fat-soluble vitamins, amino acids, minerals, and all the B vitamins, including folate.
+It’s one of the most nutritious foods on the planet, ounce-for-ounce.

 The truth is, many of us are just afraid of liver.
 It came off the menu just a few decades ago in a time of foods-a-plenty, where you could suddenly buy individual pre-packaged cuts of overly-large factory-farmed chicken boobs at the grocery store, and we’re scared of anything different.
 We’re especially scared of the raw stuff.